hexagontk/hexagon/contributing.md

 ## Contribute

-* You can check available tasks in the [Project Board] and pick one of the issues with the `help wanted` tag by assigning it to yourself.
-If you want to contribute to non tagged tasks, write a comment and we'll discuss the scope of the feature.
+* You can check available tasks in the [Project Board] and pick one of the issues with the `help wanted` tag available in the `Ready` column.

+* Assign the issue you want to work in to yourself.
+If you want to contribute to non tagged (or a non existing) tasks, write a comment and we'll discuss the scope of the feature.

 * New features should be discussed within an issue in the issue tracker before actual coding.